 Choosing a Lender

-When shopping for auto loans, high risk auto loans borrowers in particular have to be especially careful.
-Some lenders specializing in high risk auto loans attempt to take advantage of prospective borrowers by offering low-interest rates or low monthly payments.
+When shopping for auto loans, high risk loan borrowers in particular have to be especially careful.
+Some lenders specializing in sub-prime auto loans attempt to take advantage of prospective borrowers by offering low-interest rates or low monthly payments.
 Ultimately, borrowers end up paying way too much for way too long on a car loan.
 This is where online quote comparisons and online auto loan calculators can come in handy.

 When shopping online, any lender you’re considering should have their contact details posted clearly on their website.
 Also, it’s always a good idea to call them before visiting the lot to ensure it’s a legitimate business.